kyleparran/MMM_Homework_4/hw_4_writeup.md

 Order‑flow pressure metrics show some of the strongest differences between abnormal and normal days: means often change sign or magnitude substantially, and KS p‑values are extremely small, especially for 2330.

-Overall, abnormal days, as identified by the discriminator, tend to be those with:

-- Measurably different return dynamics (variance and tails),
-- Distinct spread distributions for some tickers, and
-- Very pronounced changes in order-flow pressure, particularly at the 5-level aggregate.

-These properties are economically plausible characteristics of “unusual” trading days, reinforcing the idea that the discriminator is capturing meaningful deviations from typical market conditions rather than pure noise.
+Overall, abnormal days, as identified by the discriminator, tend to be those with measurably different return dynamics (variance and tails), distinct spread distributions for some tickers, and pronounced changes in order-flow pressure, particularly at the 5-level aggregate.
+These are economically plausible characteristics of unusual trading days, which supports the interpretation that the discriminator is capturing meaningful deviations from typical market conditions rather than pure noise.

 ---